ExpressenAB/frame-bridge/README.md

 };
 ```

-**The value will always be returned as a promise on the calling side of the bridge:**
+**The value will always be returned as a promise on the calling side of the bridge**

 ```javascript
 remoteApi.getReturnValue().success(function(returnValue) {